Cecilia’s complaint: “There is no reference medical figure.”

 I have fewer problems sitting up, but I can’t have sex.

 As time goes on, when no improvements are seen – says Cecilia – a condition like this becomes increasingly hard, especially when I think of such an uncertain futdon’tI don’t know if I will be able to recover.
 I must bear the costs because vulvodynia is not a recognised pathology.
-I’m the one who has to arrange for Mysoplsma treatment tests and therapy.
-And to find an STD infection Expert who can help me.
+I’m the one who has to arrange for MGen treatment tests and therapy and to find an STD infection expert who can help me.
 The biggest problem is finding a professional figure who helps the patient on his journey.
 Every ‘doctor ‘gives his little’ piece’, but no doctor has a global vision of vulvodynia.
 I feel the responsibility for the disease lies entirely on my shoulders, and this is the most frustrating thing.